 Southwest Regional Library

 The new Southwest Regional Library opened October 5, 2014.
-One of the Foundation's largest capital projects, the new branch is 40,000 square feet with much improved access to a host of new computers, and over 100,000 books.
+One of the Foundation’s largest capital projects, the first of three regional libraries is 40,000 square feet with much improved access to a host of new computers, and more than 100,000 books.
 To view a slide show of the construction progress and the ribbon cutting celebration, click the link below.

 The $358,000 renovation to the Shively Library was funded largely by Metro Councilmembers Mary C. Woolridge, Marianne Butler, Rick Blackwell, and Attica Scott, the City of Shively, and the Library Foundation.
 The library reopened its doors April 23, 2014 after three short months of renovations.